Celebrating Salish Conference

 We host the annual Celebrating Salish Conference, which brings together speakers and learners of all Interior Salish languages in the Inland Northwest: Kalispel, Spokane, Colville-Okanagan, Coeur d'Alene, Wenatchee-Columbian, and Montana Salish.
 Our goals for this conference are to promote new speakers of our native language, collaborate with our neighboring tribal communities, and build ongoing relationships with one another.
 The Celebrating Salish Conference is the largest language gathering of native speakers in the entire northwest.

-This years conference is scheduled for March 8-10, 2017 at the Northern Quest Resort and Casino located in Spokane, WA.
-The Pre-Conference Training is tentatively scheduled for March 7, 2017.
+Next years conference is scheduled for March 11, 12, 13, 2020 at the Northern Quest Resort and Casino located in Airway Heights, WA.

 Youth Track Leadership Workshop